 Niferex Gold Side Effects

-Note: This page contains side effects data for the generic drug multivitamin with iron.
-It is possible that some of the dosage forms included below may not apply to the brand name Niferex Gold.
+Note: This document contains side effect information about multivitamin with iron.
+Some of the dosage forms listed on this page may not apply to the brand name Niferex Gold.

 For the Consumer